abhishek2087/Pong/README.md

 # Pong
-Made a simple Pong game using python
+Pong.py contains the code for the simple Pong game made using python